Providence Atoll, Seychelles

 Undiscovered Fishing Paradise

-Providence Atoll is situated 380 nautical miles SSW of the main island Mahe and is just short of being the most southerly atoll in the Seychelles group.
-This huge atoll measures 55 kilometres in length, north to south and 14 kilometres in width, east to west.
+Providence Atoll is situated 380 nautical miles SSW of the main island Mahé and is just short of being the most southerly atoll in the Seychelles group.
 Farquhar is the closest island to Providence that harbours an operational airstrip.